Treaty of Livadia: Analysis

 For many years, the story that Chonghou was solely responsible for the debacle was perpetuated by the Chinese government, and this was the view put forth by historians as well.
 Although Chonghou had survived, he was turned into a nonperson by the government; he was expunged from government records and his letters were not published posthumously, as was the custom for Chinese court officials.
 Furthermore, neither the Chinese nor Russian governments retained any documents from the negotiations, thus making it difficult to determine how China ended up with an unequal treaty despite being in the better negotiating position.

-Historian S. C. M. Paine investigated the circumstances around the treaty and discovered that contrary to the official story, Chonghou was an experienced diplomat and had a career of over thirty years in negotiations with France, England, and the United States.
+Historian S. C. M. Paine investigated the circumstances around the treaty and discovered that contrary to the official story, Chonghou was an experienced diplomat and had a career of over thirty years in negotiations with France, Britain, and the United States.
 In fact, he led the delegation to France to offer the Chinese apology after the Tianjin Massacre in 1870.

 Instead, Paine believes blame should be laid on the Qing government as a whole.
 At the Zongli Yamen (Ministry of Foreign Affairs), Prince Gong, who had founded the ministry, had plenty of experience dealing with Russia during negotiations for the Convention of Peking in 1860, and during the Russian occupation period, there was plenty of communication between the two countries that Russian territorial and commercial demands should have been known long before negotiations started.
 However, despite its charter, the Zongli Yamen was not the only agency that dealt with foreign affairs.
-Even within the ministry, there was a split between those who were open to foreigners (such as Prince Gong) and those were not.
+Even within the ministry, there was a split between those who were open to foreigners (such as Prince Gong) and those who were not.

-Paine argues that given Chonghou's experience, because the terms were so unfavorable to China, it is unlikely that he would have made those concessions on his own, as evidenced from the subsequent outrage.
+Paine argues that given Chonghou's experience, because the terms were so unfavourable to China, it is unlikely that he would have made those concessions on his own, as evidenced from the subsequent outrage.
 It was only when Empress Dowager Cixi sought comment on the treaty from others that it turned into a scandal.
 Cixi's installation of her nephew as emperor also created a power struggle in the government between her and Prince Gong, whose son was also in contention to succeed the Tongzhi Emperor.
-Thus, Prince Gong may have been distracted and unable to apply his foreign affairs expertise.
+Thus, Prince Gong might have been distracted and unable to apply his foreign affairs expertise.
 In addition, Wenxiang, another diplomat who was also experienced in negotiating with Westerners, had died in 1876.

 In short, Paine believes that Chonghou was poorly advised by the Zongli Yamen and when the court became outraged by the treaty, he became the scapegoat, otherwise the ministry and by extension Manchus (who made up the majority of Zongli Yamen officials) would have to take the blame.